 - 1. Coat only one side of the exhaust gasket with High Tack (manufactured by Permatex Company, Brooklyn, N.Y.) adhesive sealant.
 Place this coated surface against the exhaust manifold's exhaust port flange (the gasket should stick to the flange without falling off). - 2.
 Place the clamp over the elbow's flange.
 Place your exhaust elbow against the exhaust manifold's flange so the exhaust manifold's flange rests snug against the exhaust elbow's flange with the gasket centered between the two.
 Now slip the exhaust clamp over both flanges. - 3.
 Tighten the clamp just enough so the exhaust elbow can remain attached to the manifold and still be rotated.
 The exhaust elbow discharge must be directed downward so the mixture of raw water and exhaust gases will flow/fall downward into the exhaust muffler which must be positioned below the exhaust elbow.
 There should be no loops or rises in the exhaust hose connected between the exhaust elbow and the muffler, as these would trap water and possibly allow water to flow back into the engine during starting or at shut-down. - 4.
 Adjust the elbow by rotating it until the desired alignment with the exhaust piping is acquired. - 5.
-Carefully tighten the clamp between 8 to 10 lb-ft (1.1-1.4 kg-m.
+Carefully tighten the clamp between 8 to 10 lb-ft, or 24 to 35 lb-in, or 0.27 to 0.41 kg-m.